Better Baker Club

 How to Make This Little Debbie Raisin Cream Pie Recipe

 If you can make cookie dough, you can make these.
-Mix, scoop, and bake the cookies.
-Match them up to form cookie sandwiches and fill them with marshmallow fluff sweet cream filling.
+Just mix, scoop, and bake the cookies, then match them up to form cookie sandwiches and fill them with marshmallow fluff filling.

 Ingredients for Little Debbie Raisin Cream Pies